drone/docs/content/usage/workspace.md

 draft = false
 title = "Workspace"
 weight = 2
-menu = "usage"
 toc = true

+[menu.main]
+	parent="usage"
 +++

 # Overview

 The project workspace refers to the location of your source code on disk, mounted into all containers that are part of your build process.
-All containers and plugins are started with the workspace and the working directory.
+All containers and plugins are started with the workspace as the working directory.
 This section of the documentation describes the default workspace configuration and customization options.

 # Defaults